 Concept and Production by Vivienne Challandes

-Artist and Curator, Vivienne Challandes, presents climate change-related issues in a passionate, open-ended framework to invite participation and collaborations that foster social change.
+Artist and producer, Vivienne Challandes, presents climate change-related issues in a passionate, open-ended framework to invite participation and collaborations that foster social change.
 “Castaways artists were asked to face the destructive chaos of the garment industry and corporate greed.
 No small ask.
 Fortunately, when highly creative people are encouraged to create brave work and commit to revolutionary thinking – the extraordinary happens”.

-The public is invited to witness an otherworldly flutter of the last butterflies, Phantom Reef, stranger creatures, the Frustrations, Ghost Nets and a Shadow Factory.
 At the end of the Castaways story – you decide how the future is fashioned.